raunaktuladhar/Form-Builder-React/README.md

 ## Time Spent
 It took me around 4 hours to complete this.

+## Issues in the project
+I had some issues as CSS was unable to be implemented even after multiple attempts.

 ## How to start react

 In VS Code, Open Terminal(Ctrl+Shift+`)